MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 **/api/holographic/perception/client (GET/WebSocket)**

-Accepts websocket upgrades and runs a perception client that sends updates at 30 fps.
+Accepts WebSocket upgrades and runs a perception client that sends updates at 30 fps.

 Parameters
 * clientmode: "active" forces visual tracking mode when it can't be established passively